petersona95/petebot/README.md

 ```

 ### Environment Variables:
-- you can set environment variables locally with:
+- You can set environment variables locally with:
 `env=dev python main.py`
-  - ^ make sure you're running in a python terminal not bash
+  - Make sure you're running in a python terminal not bash

-- when you run your container, you can set them there too:
+- When you run your container, you can set them there too:
 `docker run -e GOOGLE_APPLICATION_CREDENTIALS="svc-acct-cred.json" -e env=dev -p 5000:5000 python-role-bot-dev:latest`